Cloudera acquires Octopai's platform to enhance metadata management capabilities

 6. Computer vision: Computer Vision is another critical component of enterprise AI that enables computers to interpret and understand visual information from images and videos.
 It finds applications in tasks like object recognition, image classification, and anomaly detection in visual data.

-7. Deep learning: Deep Learning is a specialized subset of Machine Learning that utilizes artificial neural networks to model and process complex patterns in large datasets.
+7. Deep learning: Deep Learning is a specialized subset of machine learning that utilizes artificial neural networks to model and process complex patterns in large datasets.
 It has shown remarkable success in various AI tasks, including image recognition, natural language understanding, and speech recognition.

 8. AI model training and deployment: To deploy AI solutions in an enterprise setting, the models need to be trained on the preprocessed data.
 Training involves optimizing model parameters to make accurate predictions.
 Once trained, the models are deployed in the organization's infrastructure to provide real-time insights and decision support.